 Note: If you already have your server key, skip this step and go directly to Step 2: Register server key to Sendbird Dashboard.

 - Go to the Firebase console.
-If you don't have a Firebase project for your client app, create a new project.
+If you don't have a Firebase project for your app, create a new project.

 - Select your project card to move to the Project Overview.